-The Brownhill Countryside Centre is in the heart of Saddleworth between Dobcross and Uppermill and is surrounded by dramatic Pennine scenery.
+The Brownhill Nature Garden, is in the heart of Saddleworth between Dobcross and Uppermill and is surrounded by dramatic Pennine scenery.

 The nature garden is accessible for all via a ramped walkway with tactile path indicators and raised planters.

 The garden is planted with a range of cottage garden plants which are beneficial for wildlife especially pollinators.
-These include herbaceous perennials and annuals as well as a selection of herbs and vegetables.
+These include herbaceous perennials and annuals as well as a selection of herbs.

 Two modern play areas cater for infant and junior age groups using the canal as their design influence in pine woodland surroundings.

-Sculptures and interactive games lead the visitor on a network of paths the Standedge Tunnel entrance, (the longest, deepest and highest above sea level in the country).
+Sculptures and interactive games lead the visitor on a network of paths the Standedge Tunnel entrance, (the longest, deepest and highest canal tunnel, above sea level, in the country).

 This woodland lies to the north of Dobcross and rises steeply from its boundary with the River Tame.